Thursday, 21 June 2012

 The reality is that the strange rules of data protection are used to prevent information being passed to me about relevant research studies, clinical trials and other research opportunities.
 Yet most people I speak with naturally assume that they will be informed about research.

-I hold the same reaction from hearing that tissue samples, biopsy material and removed tumours are routinely destroyed unless prior consent was provided.
+I have the same responses when I hear that tissue samples, biopsy material and removed tumours are routinely destroyed unless prior consent was provided.
 It is both wrong and a waste.

 I would like to see the NHS have a system that allows me to register my interests in research, my desire to have tissue used and to maintain regular engagement and contact as to how I might get further involved.

 I want to be able to record my particular interests for research.
 These could likely be assumed to be for cancer especially for head and neck patients.
-However the reality is that I would be keen to know about research for arthritis, osteoporosis, mental health, social care amongst others.
+However, the reality is that I would be keen to know about research for arthritis, osteoporosis, psoriasis, mental health, social care amongst others.

 I would be keen to indicate a willingness to participate in different types of research - clinical and social care for both qualitative and quantitative studies.
 I would be content to provide broad data about my age range, general health and highlight an interest in research that might take place in my region and to state how far I would be willing to travel.